jlarsen-usgs/CWEMF-modflow-flopy-2026/README.md

 The purpose of this course is to provide a high-level overview of MODFLOW 6 and FloPy coupled with in-depth activities.
 Participants will learn how to construct, edit, and post-process models in a Python environment with FloPy.
 The course schedule is as follows:

 ## Instructors:
-Josh Larsen, USGS California Water Science Center
+Josh Larsen, U.S. Geological Survey, California Water Science Center
-Eric Morway, USGS Nevada Water Science Center
+Eric Morway, U.S. Geological Survey, Nevada Water Science Center

 ## Class Schedule:
 *Thursday, June 25th*